The process of permanently stopping your course (degree) before completion.

 Leave of Absence

 Taking a Leave of Absence allows you to take a break from your studies and have a guaranteed place in the course upon your return.
-You may apply to take a leave of absence for up to one year, subject to Stop 1 approval.
+You may apply to take a leave of absence for up to one year, subject to approval.

-Research students should discuss their leave application with their Principal Supervisor and sponsors prior to submitting.
+Graduate researchers should discuss their leave application with their Principal Supervisor and sponsors prior to submitting.

 Reduction of course load